 Alison Bruce was born in Tanzania, shortly after the country gained independence from English rule.
-Her father was a Kenyan-born Scot and her British-born mother was involved in amateur theatre.
-The family moved to New Zealand when Alison was around eight.
+Her father was a Kenyan-born Scot, and her English-born mother was involved in the theatre.
+The family moved to New Zealand when Alison was seven and a half.

-Bruce also enjoyed occasional cameos on the Xena/Hercules franchise.
-After debuting in early Hercules episode 'Gladiator' as a "mad, nasty" seductress, she played an amazon queen on Xena, and acted opposite a young Ryan Gosling on Young Hercules.
-The shows won her international fan-mail, as well as the chance to fight, ride horses "and do all this stuff you normally don't get to do in television".
-She was also called in to help do read-throughs during auditions of actors — a good chance to practice her craft, "without worrying about whether or not you're going to get the job".
+Bruce enjoyed a number of cameos in the Xena/Hercules universe.
+After debuting in early Hercules episode 'Gladiator' as a "mad, nasty" seductress, she started getting fan mail for a single appearance as an Amazon queen on Xena, before joining a young Ryan Gosling on Young Hercules.
+The shows provided the chance for fight scenes, horse riding and "all this stuff you normally don't get to do in television".
+She was also called in to do read-throughs when other actors were auditioning — a good chance to practice the craft of acting "without worrying about whether or not you're going to get the job".

-Bruce cameoed on this episode of acclaimed series Cover Story — as a woman caught up in a custody battle — and has done two stints on Shortland Street: as a cancer sufferer whose husband runs off with Nancy Brunning, and a longer role as a fill-in head nurse who does some eloping of her own.
+Bruce cameoed on this 1995 episode of acclaimed series Cover Story — as a woman caught up in a custody battle.
+She has done two stints on Shortland Street: as a cancer sufferer whose husband runs off with Nancy Brunning's character, and a longer role as a fill-in head nurse who does some eloping of her own.

-It was a busy period for Bruce.
-Following Magik and Rose she won ongoing parts on TV's Mercy Peak and Being Eve.
-The latter show saw her stretching her comic talents as eccentric but easygoing mother to teenager Eve (Fleur Saville).
-Mercy Peak would win her two consecutive television awards for best supporting actor: as the married hospital PA who falls pregnant, quite possibly to the doctor she works for (Jeffrey Thomas).
-The rich plotlines were partly brought about by necessity: when Bruce got pregnant at the end of the first season, the show's writers incorporated it into the storyline.
+Magik and Rose led to ongoing parts on TV's Mercy Peak and Being Eve.
+The latter show saw her trying on comedy, as eccentric but easygoing mother to teenager Eve (Fleur Saville).
+As for Mercy Peak, it won her two consecutive NZ TV Awards for Best Supporting Actor.
+She played the married personal assistant who falls pregnant, quite possibly to the doctor she works for (Jeffrey Thomas).
+Bruce was thankful for such rich plotlines.
+As she explains in this video interview, she got pregnant at the end of the first season, and the scriptwriters incorporated it into the show.

 In 2006 Bruce won a NZ Screen award for her acting in James Blick short Us.
-Bruce was front and centre in this tale of trust, loss and romance.
+Bruce and Alistair Browning were front and centre in this tale of trust, loss and romance.
 The same year she showed her versatility in the 'Witch-Finder' episode of fantasy Maddigan's Quest, playing a village-conning witch.

 'Alison Bruce: on Being Eve, Hercules and Agnetha' (Video Interview), NZ On Screen Website.
 Director Andrew Whiteside.
 Loaded 27 February 2012.
 Accessed 16 December 2011